-The Offices of the Provost and Faculty Affairs, in collaboration with the Council of Academic Deans, the Technology and Learning Program, Center for Excellence in Learning and Teaching, and the Meriam Library invite faculty to participate in Academy e-Learning (AeL) Cohort 7, launching with the June 2015 three-week institute, Creativity Rekindled.
-Focused on rekindling student and faculty creativity and passion for teaching and learning, participants will develop relevant and engaging learning experiences that help realize course-specific goals, with an emphasis on creative approaches to teaching and assessment, and on student knowledge-creation and expression through storytelling, game making, meaningful play, collaborative media work, experiential learning, model building, design thinking, applied imagination, and invention.
-Compensation for participating in AeL Cohort 7 is $3,500.
+The Offices of the Provost and Faculty Affairs, in collaboration with the Council of Academic Deans, the Technology and Learning Program, Center for Excellence in Learning and Teaching, and the Meriam Library invite faculty to participate in the Academy e-Learning (AeL), launching with the June 2016 three-week institute, Curiosity.
+Focused on rekindling student and faculty curiosity and passion for teaching and learning, participants will develop relevant and engaging learning experiences that help realize course-specific goals, with an emphasis on leveraging curiosity for teaching and assessment, and on student knowledge-creation and expression through relevant activities.
+Compensation for participating in AeL Cohort 8 is $3,500.
 For details about this Call, please click here.
-The deadline for Cohort 7 applications is February 20, 2015.
+The deadline for Cohort 8 applications is February 12, 2016.

 “The academy is not paradise.
 But learning is a place where paradise can be created.” ~ bell hooks